Roman Polanski To Return To U.S.A. To Settle Child Rape Case

 The child victim is now in her 50s and has asked the court to close the case without imposing more jail time on Polanski.

-Polanski recently sold his thriller film Based On A True Story, to Sony Classics in partnership with RatPac Entertainment.
+Polanski recently sold his thriller film, Based On A True Story, to Sony Classics in partnership with RatPac Entertainment.
 It is the second deal that Sony Classics has made with Polanski following 2011’s Carnage.

 The French-language thriller stars Emmanuel Seigner as a Parisian author with writer’s block who discovers a mysterious woman at a book signing, played by Eva Green, according to Variety.